kesiev/rewtro/manual/README.md

   * Extras: A collection of in-depth articles.
     * [Neat ideas for the future](ideas.md): A collection of ideas I've collected from people around the _internet_ to make Rewtro better.
     * [Advanced Rewtro](advanced.md): Know Rewtro even better and learn some development tricks.
+    * SDK Manual: How to use the Rewtro SDK software.
+    * _Printing and folding_: A collection of tips on how to print and fold Rewtro QR-Carts.
     * _Physics_: How to work with the tiny Rewtro physics engine.